Things to Do in Barcelona: A Foray through Spain’s Most Iconic Market

 A market like no other

 La Boquería houses hundreds of purveyors selling everything from arroz to zamburiñas, six days a week, year round, to this food-crazed city.
 I love strolling its aisles in the early morning when locals and Michelin-star chefs alike arrive for first picks.
-At 28,000 square feet, the market and its color, scent and immaculately presented goods are symphonic in scale, containing the entirety of Spain’s culinary history – a seasonal master class unlike any other in the city.
-You just need to know whom to go with.
+At 28,000 square feet, the market and its color, scent and immaculately presented goods are symphonic in scale, containing the entirety of Spain’s culinary history — a seasonal master class unlike any other in the city.
+You just need to know whom to go with, as there are various Barcelona tours that visit the market.

 We have collaborated many times since, and I’ve had the pleasure of attending several of his avant-garde culinary forays, including an entire mushroom-based dinner.
 (Xavi leads Silversea’s S.A.L.T.
 Experience in Barcelona, titled “The History of Barcelona in 7 Courses”; it’s a multisensory meal that starts in La Boquería and continues in his kitchen, each dish reflecting a historical period of Barcelona, from Greco-Roman and Judeo-Moorish to Renaissance and Modern-Contemporary, and each course coupled with period music.)